 World Trigger CH:056

 In the previous chapter, Lord Hyuse is sent to capture a target that is supposed to possess a powerful trion.
 Konami is ordered to take on the new models of Aftokrator, and Osamu is ordered to protect Amatori with his life.
 The remaining members on the battlefield fight against Lord Hyuse and his group Meanwhile, there’s another confrontation east of headquarters.
-This chapter opens out by focusing on Shiro Kikuchihara and his side effect of enhanced hearing, which a lot of people think is pretty lame.
+This chapter has a focus on Shiro Kikuchihara and his side effect of enhanced hearing, which a lot of people think is pretty lame.
 One day, he’s approached by Soya Kazama, Shiori Usami, and Ryo Utagawa.
 Shiro is told that he will be the ears of his squad and that they’ll share his audio information via transmission.
 He’s told that when he’s a full agent that he needs to join Soya’s squad.
 Then we see that he’s a member of that squad and that they’ve made A-Rank.
 These flashbacks are intercut with Kazama Squad’s current battle.
 Unfortunately, the enemy figures out they’re relying on sound and tries to do what he can to confuse them.
 Just as Kazama Squad thinks they’ve gotten the upper hand, the enemy surprises them…

 This chapter basically gives a little bit of background information on Kazama Squad in order to help the reader understand why Kazama Squad is fighting against the enemy the way they are.
 There ends up being a surprise right at the end of the chapter that’s connected to Soya, and the chapter ends on a cliffhanger.
 Can Soya make it out of the problem he’s in, or is he not going to make it?